Azure/blackbelt-aks-hackfest/labs/day2-labs/init-containers.md

 I'm not going to lie, things are going to get a little weird.

-We are going to pull data from a remote source, and then populate the database from that source file.
-All before the primary container is initialized.
+We are going to pull data from a remote source(Refer to initContainers section in init-web-api-sample.yaml):, and then populate the database(mongodb) from that source file.
+All before the primary container(web container) is initialized.

 I told you it was going to be weird.